Ziyan-Imran/Rust-Notes/rust-notes/Introductory/Chapter 13 Functional Language Features Iterators and Closures.md

 Scenario: We have a t-shit company that gives away an exclusive shirt to someone our mailing list.
 People on the mailing list can optionally add their favorite color to their profile.
 If a person is chosen and has their favorite color set, they get that color shirt.
 If the person hasn't specified a color, they get whatever color the company currently has the most of.

 How to Implement: We'll use an enum called `ShirtColor` that has the variants `Red` and `Blue` (limiting the # of colors).
-The company's inventory will have a struct called `Inventory` taht has a field named `shirts` that contains a `Vec<ShirtColor>` representing the colors currently in stock.
+The company's inventory will have a struct called `Inventory` that has a field named `shirts` that contains a `Vec<ShirtColor>` representing the colors currently in stock.
 The method `giveaway` defined on `Inventory` gets the optional shirt color preference and returns the shirt color the person will get.

 ```run-rust
 #[derive(Debug, PartialEq, Copy, Clone)]